 SECTION 17.13 CONFLICT WITH PUBLIC AND PRIVATE PROVISIONS

 Where any provisions of these regulations imposed restrictions different from those imposed by any other provisions of these regulations, or any other Ordinance, rule or regulation, or other provision of the law, whichever provisions are more restrictive or impose higher standards shall control.
 These regulations are not intended to nullify any easement, covenant or any other private agreement or restriction.
-Restrictive covenants may be taken into consideration by the City in the issuance of zoning permits.
 As a rule of law, the City may not enforce covenants.

 SECTION 17.14 REFERENCE TO REVISED ORDINANCE